Fashion Has Long Embraced Boob Fashion — Why Is The Society Still Not Ready For It?

 The fashion industry may have freed the nipple a long time ago with entirely see-through looks on the runway as common as florals for spring, but the visceral response to Pugh’s barely bare chest is the latest example that society is still not ready to embrace breasts as simply anatomy.

 “Women's bodies are just continuously being sexualized.
 Even with breastfeeding, even the act of feeding your child, someone might potentially be looking at your nipple.
-It's almost a crime [to show breasts in public],” Shakaila Forbes-Bell, a London-based fashion psychologist and author of Big Dress Energy.
+It's almost a crime [to show breasts in public],” says Shakaila Forbes-Bell, a London-based fashion psychologist and author of Big Dress Energy.
 “Florence knew this was going to cause controversy… and the fact that she had to [respond to] what was said about it… shows as much as we think we are liberated, we are still very much bound by restrictive social norms.”

 Off the runway at least.
 Typically, “Fashion lives in a fantasy zone” above such social codes and criticism, says Ilya Parkins (PhD), associate professor of gender, women, and sexuality studies at the University of British Columbia in Canada.
 Breasts and bodies, albeit a certain type — sorry for the rest of us with a cup size bigger than a B, or bodies larger than a size 0 — are treated with neutrality if not celebrated.